aws-samples/aws-alexa-workshop/content/getting-started/device-farm-tutorial.md

     {{% notice info %}}
 The duration of a remote access session is 150 minutes, after that the session will be closed and can not be used again.
-If you should close the browser or browser tab without stopping the session or if the connection between the browser and the internet is lost, the session remains active for five minutes.
+If you close the browser or browser tab without stopping the session or if the connection between the browser and the internet is lost, the session remains active for five minutes.
 After that, Device Farm ends the session.
     {{% /notice %}}

     ![deviceFarmSession](/images/getting-started/device-farm-create-session.png)